|

 usual comments about flawed reasoning, unsubstantiated

-assertions and nonsensical conclusions.
+assertions, and nonsensical conclusions.
 They were changes to my

 words and sentences: deletions, rearrangements, substitutions.
 I